williamjxj/face-swap-poc/fs-docs/db.prompt.md

 ### 🥒

+can you please create a javascript function video2thumbnail which has same implementation of @video2thumbnail.sh ? when user upload a video, the function

 ### 🌶

 ### 🌽

 ### 🥕 create a shell script:

-- insert data into Template table, the data is the files collection from storage/template-thumbnails and storage/template-videos
+- insert data into TargetTemplate table, the data is the files collection from storage/template-thumbnails and storage/template-videos
 - each media file should have a record.
 - thumbnail_path: file in template-thumbnails
 - file_path: file in template-videos